 The University has been the recipient of several gift annuities and charitable remainder trusts which require future payments to the donors or their named beneficiaries.
 The assets received from the donor are recorded at fair value.
-The University has recorded a liability at June 30, 2015 and 2014, of \$852,901 and \$910,009, respectively, which represents the present value of the future obligations.
-The liability has been determined using discount rates between 1.00% and 7.60%.
+The University has recorded a liability at June 30, 2016 and 2015, of \$749,288 and \$852,901, respectively, which represents the present value of the future obligations.
+The liability has been determined using discount rates between 1.00 percent and 7.60 percent.